 Faith

-The world’s fifth largest religion.
+Sikhism is the world’s fifth largest religion.

 Sikhism